HiagoVenancio/challenge/README.md

 It was used MVVM, Koin, Coroutines and Compose to develop the challenge.
 I did some tests as well using JUnit and mockito.
+I also added some github action to verify the unit tests.

 ---